mikenguyen13/data_analysis/_book/22-regression-discontinuity.md

 -   RD can have multiple coinciding effects (i.e., joint distribution or bundled treatment), then RD effect in this case would be the joint effect.

--   As the running variable becomes more discrete your framework should be [Interrupted Time Series], but more granular levels you can use RD.
+-   As the running variable becomes more discrete your framework should be [Interrupted Time Series], but for more granular levels you can use RD.
 When you have infinite data (or substantially large) the two frameworks are identical.
 RD is always better than [Interrupted Time Series]

--   Multiple alternative model specifications that produce consistent result are more reliable (parametric - linear regression with polynomials terms, and non-parametric - local linear regression)
+-   Multiple alternative model specifications that produce consistent results are more reliable (parametric - linear regression with polynomials terms, and non-parametric - local linear regression).
+This is according to [@lee2010regression], one straightforward method to ease the linearity assumption is by incorporating polynomial functions of the forcing variable.
+The choice of polynomial terms can be determined based on the data.

+    -   .
+According to [@gelman2019high], accounting for global high-order polynomials presents three issues: (1) imprecise estimates due to noise, (2) sensitivity to the polynomial's degree, and (3) inadequate coverage of confidence intervals.
+To address this, researchers should instead employ estimators that rely on local linear or quadratic polynomials or other smooth functions.

--   RD should be viewed more as a description of a data generating process, rather than a method or approach (similar to randomized experiment)
+-   RD should be viewed more as a description of a data generating process, rather than a method or approach (similar to a randomized experiment)

 -   RD is close to